National Child Abuse Hotline:

 Suffer the Little Children Podcast – I’d be a fool if I didn’t include my own podcast in this list!
 On my weekly podcast, I cover a different story in each episode, delving into as much detail as you’ve come to expect from my blog posts (and then some).

-Truth and Justice with Bob Ruff – This is a listener driven show, devoted to the pursuit of truth and justice.
+Truth and Justice with Bob Ruff – This is an essential, listener driven show, devoted to the pursuit of truth and justice.
 Host Bob Ruff covers a single case of possible false conviction each season, taking a “deep dive” into the details and leading a crowd-sourced investigation to get to the truth.
-Last year, the subject of the show’s second season, Ed Ates, was released from prison after 20 years thanks to the efforts of the Truth and Justice Army!
+The subject of the show’s second season, Ed Ates, was released from prison after 20 years thanks to the efforts of the Truth and Justice Army!

 Real Crime Profile – Former NYC prosecutor/retired FBI profiler Jim Clemente, criminal behavioral analyst/former New Scotland Yard Laura Richards, and Lisa Zambetti, casting director for CBS’ Criminal Minds, join forces as they profile behavior from real criminal cases.